Fixing Problems in Business

 In the end, the same team from the external consultancy came back but this time they piloted the system with a few people his wife chose whose attitude would be responsive to quickly picking up the merits of the new system, and then they reported back to everyone what had gone well and what had not gone well.
 This peer to peer recommendation is a much stronger process and ensures buy-in when the roll out begins.
 This time the system was adopted and everyone felt consulted and involved.

-The rest of the managing change process is probably intuitive and more obvious; it involves planning a strategy, knowing your people and what they need, learning from your mistakes, and taking as many people with you as you can.
+The rest of the managing change process is probably intuitive and more obvious; it involved planning the strategy, knowing his people and what they needed, learning from his mistakes, and taking as many people with him as he could.

 If you have a situation like this, or you have people you know who aren’t working well together or as individuals, give me a call – I can help.